 The UC Berkeley Ombuds Office provides a confidential environment to discuss problems, concerns, or complaints, including thesis issues, unfair treatment, housing, billing disputes, authorship issues, disability, and more.
 The ombudsperson can help with almost any academic and administrative issue confronting students and postdoctoral appointees.
 Call at (510) 642-5754.

 For counseling/therapy appointments, call CAPS at (510) 642-9494 or make an appointment through the eTang portal.

 Please talk to Kate Chase if you have concerns about personal or research-level funding.
-She can connect you with emergency funding (like COVID-relief), student resources, or fellowship/funding opportunities.
+She can connect you with emergency funding, student resources, or fellowship/funding opportunities.